Maryborough Central State School: Technical College

 In 1923, work started on a Technical College workshop in the grounds of the Central Schools.
 The first brick of this two-storeyed building was laid by Queensland Premier Ted Theodore on 20 April 1923, and the building was occupied in 1924.
 Under the Apprenticeship Act 1924, attendance at technical classes was made compulsory, and over their 5-year contract, apprentices attended the new Maryborough workshop at night.
 A report in the Maryborough Chronicle of 11 December 1926, described the equipment as up-to-date, and includes turning lathes and other machinery.

 Maryborough Technical College had been established in 1889 as an adjunct of the Maryborough School of Arts, and by 1900 was one of the largest in Queensland.
 In 1908, the technical college was set up as a separate institution, with a wooden building constructed at the end of the School of Arts in 1910.
-Under the Technical Instruction Act Amendment Act of 1918, control of country technical colleges was gradually taken over by the Department of Education, but the Maryborough college, a non-government institution, remained outside the Department's control until c.
+Under the Technical Instruction Act Amendment Act 1918, control of country technical colleges was gradually taken over by the Department of Education, but the Maryborough college, a non-government institution, remained outside the department's control until c.
 1937.
 Some government control was exercised, however, through annual funding subsidies.
-When the Maryborough workshop was erected in 1924, it was the second building erected for the Maryborough Technical College, and was done so by the Department of Public Works, with State Government subsidy.
+When the Maryborough workshop was erected in 1924, it was the second building erected for the Maryborough Technical College, and was done so by the Department of Public Works, with state government subsidy.
 The building was taken over by the adjacent High School in 1943, but currently is used by Maryborough Central State School as a resource centre.